HOW TO REGISTER FOR THE 2022 NATIONAL AND LOCAL ELECTIONS

 • Satellite Registration Sites are also open on Saturdays in select areas.
 You may check COMELEC’s Facebook page for more information on locations and schedules.

-• Only applications from residents of the locality where the mall is located, or from those intending to transfer their registration record to the locality, will be accommodated.
+• Mall Registration Sites are also available for your convenience.
+Only applications from residents of the locality where the mall is located, or from those intending to transfer their registration record to the locality, will be accommodated.

 3. Follow the Registration Process

 • Submit your forms to your Election Officer.
-If you used the COMELEC Mobile Form App, have your QR Code scanned.

 • Have your application checked and affix your signature and thumbprints on your application.